5 Most Common Mistakes Beginner Writers Make

 How many times have you compared yourself to your favourite author or a colleague and thought, I’m not good enough?

-Self-doubt and fear of failure and rejection have crushed many dreams and ideas before they’ve had a chance to breathe and develop; stopped countless writers from putting ink to paper.
+Self-doubt, fear of failure and rejection have crushed many dreams and ideas before they’ve had a chance to breathe and develop.

 Understand where your doubts are coming from, know that ALL writers have them, and move on.